-- 10% of overall mark - Non-examined assessment: internally marked and externally moderated
+- 10% of overall mark - Non- examined assessment: internally marked and externally moderated

-Science IGCSE

-(Biology, Chemistry, Physics Triple Award and Coordinated Sciences Award) (CIE)
+Science IGCSE (Biology, Chemistry, Physics Triple Award and Sciences Co-ordinated (Double) Award) (CIE)

 At Brighton College (Singapore), the separate disciplines of the three sciences is maintained from Year 9 to 11, and pupils are taught by specialist teachers.
-We follow the CIE IGCSE courses, with both routes of Triple and Coordinated Sciences providing excellent preparation for A-Level sciences and acceptance by all UK universities.
+We follow the CIE IGCSE courses, with both routes of Triple and Coordinated Sciences providing excellent preparation for A-level sciences and acceptance by all UK universities.
 The CIE Science qualifications are recognised globally and provide learners with a great grounding in all three sciences.